Wolox/tech-guides/frontend/react/style-guide.md

     />

     ```
-  - At present we use hooks
+  - At present we use the "useRef" hook
     > Note: useRef is not only useful for save a DOM reference, you can also hold a plain JavaScript Object: https://es.reactjs.org/docs/hooks-reference.html#useref

     ```jsx